openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2_manage_cell.rst

 .. note::

-  Optionally the cell uuid cal be specificed to the `discover_hosts` and `list_hosts` command to only target against a specific cell.
+  Optionally the cell uuid cal be specified to the `discover_hosts` and `list_hosts` command to only target against a specific cell.

 Delete a compute from a cell